 These guys are good with fill in the blanks.
 They score a perfect 10 out of 10 in this section of the question paper.
 Now, I have nothing against the NBFC.
 They have their own rules and since they work in a high-risk environment, they are entitled to protect their interest.
 But the terms now imposed on me were unfair.

 Let’s just keep aside my emotional outburst and think logically about why I found the terms of repayment – so draconian.
 I needed a loan “urgently” because I had some catastrophe to take care of.
 Usually, such incidents don’t just go away overnight and can take months of your business’s life.

 The first few months of any small business under distress taking a loan are crucial because you are to wisely spend the money and get the business back on its feet.
 What I had with me was a repayment structure where I paid say 20 Rs./month for the first year.
-10 Rs. /month for the next one year and 7 Rs. /month for the last year of term loan.
+10 Rs. /month for the next year and 7 Rs. /month for the last year of the term loan.

 So basically, when I should have paid the least EMI was the year, I was paying the most EMI.
 The NBFC, in pursuit to cover its risk broke our back by putting terms that are beyond comprehension.

 I accept the fact that I did sign the papers but that does not make me guilty.
 Let me ask you “How many of them have ever read every single line presented to them by a financial institution?”.
 You know the answer.
 Overall, I would personally ask you to stay away from them.
 However, if you fall upon bad times and urgently need a loan – you know NBFCs don’t mind turning a blind eye to an issue or two.

 Here are some simple tips to help you deal with NBFC’s for business loans: